adrianiainlam/facial-landmarks-for-cubism/README.md

 Video showing me using the example program:
 <https://youtu.be/SZPEKwEqbdI>

+## Old version using dlib
+The old version using dlib is no longer actively maintained, but if you want to use it, you can get it on the [dlib-stable branch](https://github.com/adrianiainlam/facial-landmarks-for-cubism/tree/dlib-stable).

 ## Spin-off: Mouse Tracking for Cubism

 An alternative version using mouse cursor tracking and audio based lip